-The CCCE, convened by CMSS, is a coalition of 26 national organizations in medicine, nursing, dentistry, pharmacy and physician assistants, which have come together to address the opioid epidemic in the US through the continuing education of health professionals.
+The CCCE, convened by CMSS, is a coalition of 26* national organizations in medicine, nursing, dentistry, pharmacy and physician assistants, which have joined together to address the opioid epidemic in the US through the continuing education of health professionals.

 - The CCCE’s goal is to use accredited continuing education to improve the performance of the U.S. health care system.